oVirt/ovirt-site/source/feature/clone-vm.html.md

 ### Summary

-Allow to simply clone the VM without.
+Allow to simply and directly clone the VM.

 ### Owner